Use Source Network Address Translation (SNAT) for outbound connections

 If a port is used for inbound connections, it has a listener for inbound connection requests on that port.
 That port can't be used for outbound connections.
 To establish an outbound connection, an ephemeral port is used to provide the destination with a port on which to communicate and maintain a distinct traffic flow.
 When these ephemeral ports are used for SNAT, they're called SNAT ports.

 Each port used in a load balancing or inbound NAT rule consumes a range of eight ports from the 64,000 available SNAT ports.
 This usage reduces the number of ports eligible for SNAT, if the same frontend IP is used for outbound connectivity.
-If ports used in load-balancing or inbound NAT rules are in the same block of eight ports as consumed by another rule, it wil not require extra ports.
+If load-balancing or inbound NAT rules consumed ports are in the same block of eight ports consumed by another rule, the rules don't require extra ports.

 How does default SNAT work?

 When a VM creates an outbound flow, Azure translates the source IP address to an ephemeral IP address.
 This translation is done via SNAT.

 If using SNAT without outbound rules via a public load balancer, SNAT ports are pre-allocated as described in the following default SNAT ports allocation table: